grafana/grafana/docs/sources/setup-grafana/configure-security/configure-authentication/jwt/index.md

 # Cache TTL for data loaded from http endpoint.
 cache_ttl = 60m
 ```

+> **Note**: If the JWKS endpoint includes cache control headers and the value is less than the configured `cache_ttl`, then the cache control header value is used instead.
+If the cache_ttl is not set, no caching is performed. `no-store` and `no-cache` cache control headers are ignored.

 ### Verify token using a JSON Web Key Set loaded from JSON file